 The rating action reflects Moody's view that it may become difficult for Sparebanken Møre to maintain its asset quality going forward.
-In our opinion, increased house prices, elevated household indebtedness and high proportion of variable rate mortgages render Norwegian banks', herunder Sparebanken More's , retail Ioan books vulnerable.
-In addition, we note that Sparebanken Møre as other Norwegian banks are increasingly transferring their best collateralised retail mortgage loans to the bank's subsidiary for covered pools as covered bond funding remain an attractive source of funding; this means that the remaining Ioan book, on which unsecured bondholders have a claim, consists of increasingly risky assets.
-We also continue to regard Ioans to the commercial real estate and shipping industries - which we view as more volatile - as more likely to deteriorate in a downturn.
-In addition, high borrower concentration in the corporate books could potentially heighten the pace and the extent of any deterioration in asset quality.
-In addition, Moody's note that the bank has historically had a higher problem Ioan ratio and a lower problem Ioan coverage ratio than other Moody's-rated Norwegian banks.
+In our opinion, increased house prices, elevated household indebtedness and high proportion of variable rate mortgages render Norwegian banks', including Sparebanken More's, retail loan books vulnerable.
+In addition, we note that Sparebanken Møre, as other Norwegian banks, is increasingly transferring its best collateralised retail mortgage loans to its covered bond subsidiary; this means that the remaining loan book, on which unsecured bondholders have a claim, consists of increasingly risky assets.
+We also continue to regard loans to the commercial real estate and shipping industries - which we view as more volatile - as more likely to deteriorate in a downturn.
+In addition, high borrower concentration in the corporate books could potentially heighten the pace and the extent of any deterioration in asset quality